 The FOCE method uses a quasi-newton optimisor inter-leaved with a r[X] optimiser for each individual.
 It is the most common fitting method used in PK/PD today.
-The PoPy implementation of FOCE is similar to Nonmem.
-However it is not 100% the same, in some cases PoPy FOCE performs better than Nonmem FOCE and sometime vice versa, probably due to local minima that occur frequently in PK/PD problems.
+The PoPy implementation of FOCE is similar to Nonmem, but it is not 100% the same.

 Note, given the same PK/PD model, data file and same f[X] and r[X] variables.
-JOE, ITS and FOCE will return the same FOCE ObjV in both PoPy and Nonmem.
+JOE and FOCE will return the same FOCE ObjV in PoPy.
 The fitting results are only likely to agree exactly for very simple PK models, but should be similar for more complex cases.

-Note FOCE is generally more accurate than ITS or JOE when initialised close to the true minima.
+Note FOCE is generally more accurate than JOE when initialised close to the true minima.
 However it is also capable of falling into false minima away from the global minima.
-For this reason we recommend using JOE then FOCE when using PoPy, see FIT\METHODS Examples.
+For this reason we recommend using JOE then FOCE when using PoPy, see FIT_METHODS Examples.